|

 _ATFILE_SOURCE

-mkdir() attempts to create a directory named pathname.
+mkdir() attempts to create a directory named path.

 The argument mode specifies the mode for the new directory (see